Schools recycling service and resources

 Schools newsletter - The SEED

-The SEED (Supporting Environmental Education in Dacorum) is our monthly newsletter for primary schools.
+The SEED (Supporting Environmental Education in Dacorum) is our newsletter for primary schools.
 It provides teachers with the latest local environmental news, campaigns, classroom ideas and links to free resources.
 If you are a local school or children's group, sign up to the mailing list, or if your school is taking part in any environmental projects, and you'd like to feature in the next edition of the SEED, please email email@example.com.

-Previous editions of The SEED, which has replaced our quarterly newsletter, the Waste Wire, can be download below:
+Previous editions of The SEED can be download below:

 School recycling talks

 We are available to provide classroom talks, assemblies and activities.
 The topics we cover include:

 We introduce the four Rs - reduce, reuse, repair and recycle - explaining why we need to recycle and how we can put it into practice from day to day.
 We also promote our household recycling service to make sure that staff and students are recycling at home.